dh4gan/taktent/README.md

 Installation Instructions
 --------------------------

+This package is hosted on PyPI, and so can be installed via

+`> pip install taktent`

 Examples of Use
 ---------------

 Examples of how to use tak-tent to setup and conduct SETI simulations can be found in the `src/examples/` folder.

 Package Structure